-If you engage in part-time work while in receipt of Jobseeker's Benefit you may re-qualify for Jobseeker's Benefit when your current claim is exhausted.
+If you engage in part-time work while in receipt of Jobseeker's Benefit you may requalify for Jobseeker's Benefit when your current claim is exhausted.
 See Chapter 1 for more information or contact the INOU on (01) 856 0088.

-Part-time work and Jobseeker's Allowance (JA)
+Jobseeker's Allowance (JA) and Part-time Work